icreator/web2py_bets_bitcoin/README.md

 # web2py_bets_bitcoin

-## This the script for bets portal in bitcoin
+## This the script for bitcoin bets on some events

 ### requires:
 + python 2.7